Tennis Elbow Physical Therapists

 Physical Therapy and Exercises

-The goal of physical therapy for tennis elbow is to prevent it becoming a chronic injury, while repairing and strengthening your muscles and ligaments.
+The goal of physical therapy for tennis elbow is to prevent it from becoming a chronic injury while repairing and strengthening your muscles and ligaments.
 Other than rest, stretching is one of the best ways to combat tennis elbow.
 Your wrist is connected by tendons and muscles to your elbow, so proper wrist exercises benefit your elbow.